food52/thumbor_aws/Readme.md

 Our Changes
 ===========

 1. Don't hash the entire results path.
-By defualt, when thumbor saves the result to S3 for an image path like:
+By default, when thumbor saves the result to S3 for an image path like:

 ```
 /asdlkfjasdfa=/100x100/test.png
 ```

-It hashes the entire key.
-This interferes with out redirecting from S3 to thumbor.
-So we save the result in S3 using a path that's in cleartest after the first path component (the cryptographic signature).
+it hashes the entire key.
+This interferes with our redirecting from S3 to thumbor.
+So we save the result in S3 using a cleartext version of the path.

-2. We explicitly set content type when saving to S3.
+2. We explicitly set mime type when saving to S3.

 3. We explicitly set the cache-control headers.